chaosharmonic/escape-rope/README.md

 #### API

-To run the backnd: `deno run serve`
+To run the backend: `deno run serve`

 Aside from [the UI](https://github.com/chaosharmonic/escape-rope-ui), you can also declare initial settings using config files in `config/campaign.` by